morgaesis/recipe-api/README.md

 - [x] CI test (simulated)
 - [ ] CI publish
 - [ ] Test API
-- [ ] Recipe search
+- [x] Recipe search
-- [ ] All variables type annotated
+- [x] All variables type annotated

 ### Known limitations
 These are currently knows limitations, which should be fixed before actual use.

 - [ ] No search: I need to read more on MongoDB query syntax.
 - [ ] No tests: I need to read up on testing frameworks in TypeScript; a fake test is part of the GitHub CI Workflow.
-- [ ] All DB entries have same ID: No apparent reason; requires further debugging.
-- [ ] MongoDB type annotations: Some variables from the MongoDB library are not type-annotated, since the exact return type on the MongoDB official documentation is missing/wrong.
+- [ ] Searching: Only works if database has been set up with text indices for all fields, except `_id`

 ### API